Prefer to talk?

 Hiring Staff

-If you're looking to hire your first non-family employee, then it can be a bit tricky working from home.
-Even if the member of staff is mobile based, they may still need to call into the office' on an occasion.
-But depending on your business, you may find that your perfect employee is waiting to work with you from the comfort of their own home too.
+If you're looking to hire your first non-family employee, it can be tricky working from home.
+Even if the staff member is remote, they may still need to call into the office occasionally.
+But depending on your business, you may find that your perfect employee is waiting to work with you from the comfort of their own home, too.
 You may find this is the ideal scenario for you.

 Space Limitations

-There may come a time where you need to move to a dedicated premises because of your business' growth.
-Whether this is because of the number of employees, amount of storage required (such as files, folders, equipment), you may just need to move out to a bigger premises.
+There may come a time when you need to move to a dedicated premises because of your business' growth.
+Whether this is because of the number of employees, the amount of storage required (such as files, folders, equipment, etc.), or needing to free up space at home, you may just need to move out to bigger premises.
 While most of us would enjoy a bigger home, this isn't likely to be the time to move your life, but rather just your business.

-There are many office environments out there that offer various sized offices, even on the same site.
+There are many office environments out there that offer varying-sized offices, even on the same site.
 The benefit of this is the ability to scale up or down with ease.

 Recent Blog Posts